-4.2.1 Rest pauses and meal break
+4.2.3 Rest pauses and meal break

 - (a) Staff will take two ten minute rest pauses, one in each half of the day, included in working hours.
-Rest pauses will be taken at times to suit the convenience of the work area. - (b) Staff are to take an unpaid meal break commencing not earlier than 3 hours and not later than 5 hours from commencement of duty (including rest pause) ranging from a minimum of 30 minutes to a maximum of 2 hours duration, with prior approval from the work area.
+Rest pauses will be taken at times to suit the convenience of the work area. - (b) Staff are to take an unpaid meal break commencing not earlier than 3 hours and not later than 5 hours from commencement of duty (including rest pause) ranging from a minimum of 30 minutes to a maximum of 2 hours duration, with prior approval from the supervisor.

-4.2.2 Overtime
+4 2 4 Overtime

-- (a) Professional staff employed at or below Level 7 are eligible for payment of overtime penalty rates for additional hours worked at the request of their supervisor and approved in advance of the overtime being worked.
-Overtime is payable for work performed in excess of the standard 36.25 hours per week or for work in excess of 10 hours on any one day. - (b) Overtime will be calculated to the fifteen minute interval.
-Minimum call out for overtime will be two hours and in the interests of health and efficiency, staff should not be required to work more than 3 hours overtime (exclusive of a meal break) on any day unless special circumstances exist.
-Overtime and meal allowances during overtime will be paid in accordance with Schedule 2.
+- (a) Professional Staff employed at or below Level 7 are eligible for payment of overtime penalty rates for additional hours worked at the request of their supervisor and approved in advance of the overtime being worked.
+Overtime should only be approved where work cannot reasonably be performed during the ordinary hours.
+Overtime will be paid in line with Table 1. - (b) Overtime is payable for work performed in excess of 36.25 ordinary hours per week or for work in excess of 10 hours on any one day and for work outside the applicable span of ordinary hours. - (c) Overtime will be calculated to the fifteen minute interval.
+Minimum call out for overtime will be two hours (four hours on a public holiday) and in the interests of health and efficiency, staff should not be required to work more than 3 hours overtime (exclusive of a meal break) on any day unless special circumstances exist.
+Meal allowances during overtime will be paid in accordance with Schedule 2 Allowances.